thegrumpys/odop/docs/Help/gettingStartedSpring.md

 A few suggestions on how to explore ODOP:Spring after completing the tutorial and demo sessions are also provided.

+A user account with associated username and password is required to access the ODOP:Spring software.
+See: [User Accounts](..\About\userAccounts) for details on how to obtain an account.

 A list of various on-line Help pages providing introductory information is available at [Intro Pages Overview](..\About\introPagesOverview).
 In particular, see [Launching the Program](launchODOP) for more detailed instructions on